How to encrypt a USB thumb drive on Mac OS High Sierra using Command Line

 Step 2 - List Your Drives

-In order to find our USB thumb drive, we'll need to look for some clues.
+To find our USB thumb drive, let's look for clues.

 Step 3 - Reformat